 Go ahead and let the house slide for a day or two also.
 Dishes can stay in the sink for a night and laundry can wait another day.
 If skipping your chores gets you some extra rest so you can get better, it’s worth it.

 Water really is an amazing thing.
 Our bodies need it to function at its peak.
 And it becomes especially important if you have a fever to combat dehydration.

 Surprisingly though, for the common cold, there doesn’t seem to be much research as to why drinking fluids helps.
-Maybe it’s because it helps prevent your sinuses from getting as dried out.
+Maybe it’s because it helps prevent your sinuses and throat from getting as dried out so you’re more comfortable.
 Or maybe chalk it up to one of those old wives tales that actually seem to help.
-Regardless, you can’t really go wrong with making sure your hydrated, so grab a glass of water and get to sipping.
+Regardless, you can’t really go wrong with making sure you’re hydrated, so grab a glass of water and get sipping.